 Built-in names aren’t keywords.
 As far as the Python language is concerned, they’re regular variables.
 If you assign to them, then you’ll override the built-in value.

-In contrast, the names True and False are not built-ins.
-They’re keywords.
-Unlike many other Python keywords, True and False are Python expressions.
-Since they’re expressions, they can be used wherever other expressions, like 1 + 1, can be used.
+are Python expressions.
+Since they’re expressions, they can be used wherever other expressions, like 1 + 1

-It’s possible to assign a Boolean value to variables, but it’s not possible to assign a value to True:
+It’s possible to assign a Boolean value to variables, but it’s not possible to assign a value to True

 >>> a_true_alias = True